 Check Out – Animated Movies To Watch

 12. Princess Mononoke/Mononoke-hime (1997)

-What list of epic Japanese movies could you imagine not featuring any amazing anime movies?
+What list of best Japanese movies could you imagine not featuring any amazing anime movies?
 Here’s an adventure fantasy directed by the legendary Hayao Miyazaki following the story of Princess Mononoke who is caught between a war, and her unexpected meeting with a man looking for a cure to his curse.
 You’ll eventually follow.

 13. Grave Of The Fireflies/Hotaru No Haka (1988)